School-of-Code-HQ/working-with-files/README.md

 npm run test-ticket-2f
 ```

-If all tests pass, commit your work and move on to the next ticket. ✔️
+If all tests pass - congratulations, you've finished!
+Commit your work and move on to the next ticket. ✔️

 <br>